News

 Advertising

-As if we needed something else to worry about… Even if you haven’t had to pack up your things and evacuate from L.A.’s unprecedented string of wildfires, there’s an additional, insidious threat we’re all facing: dangerous air quality due to wildfire smoke, which UC research has found is up to 10 times more toxic than regular air pollution.
-Everyone—including those not in immediate danger from the flames—should take precautions to avoid smoke inhalation, both when outdoors and at home.
+As if we needed something else to worry about… Even if you haven’t found yourself in the direct line of L.A.’s unprecedented string of wildfires, there’s an additional, insidious threat we’re all facing: dangerous air quality due to wildfire smoke, which UC research has found is up to 10 times more toxic than regular air pollution.
+Everyone—including those not in immediate danger from the fires—should take precautions to avoid smoke inhalation, both when outdoors and at home.

-As soon as the Palisades Fire started on January 7, the Los Angeles County Department of Public Health issued a smoke advisory (currently in effect till today at 5pm) and declared that the air quality in Los Angeles County was unhealthy.
+As soon as the Palisades Fire started on January 7, the Los Angeles County Department of Public Health issued a smoke advisory and declared that the air quality in Los Angeles County was unhealthy.
 And, thanks to those high winds we were dealing with, the wildfire smoke spread much farther than just the sites of the fires themselves.

 If you’ve been getting your news from the local broadcast stations, you’ve probably seen maps tracking the area’s air quality, labeled by color and number, on the news.
 The air quality index (or AQI) is the U.S. Environmental Protection Agency’s way of gauging outdoor air quality and health.
 The higher the index number climbs, the unhealthier the air.
 Specifically, anything below 100 is generally considered safe (yellow is fine, green is better).
 A number from 101–150 (orange) is considered unhealthy for sensitive groups; 151–200 (red) is unhealthy for anyone; 201–300 (purple) is very unhealthy; and, finally, anything 301 or higher (maroon) is hazardous.

-For up-to-date info on the state of the air in your area, visit the South Coast Air Quality Management District for an interactive map.
-Another option is airnow.gov (they also have an app, or you can check via the Weather app on your phone).
+For up-to-date info on the state of the air in your area, visit the South Coast Air Quality Management District for an interactive map (you can sign up here for air quality alerts).
+Another option is airnow.gov (they also have an app).
 Enter your address or ZIP code, and get an automatic air quality reading and a breakdown of the pollutants in your area.
-As I write this, Malibu is at 260, Pacific Palisades at 174, Pasadena at 172, Hollywood at 157 and parts of La Crescenta-Montrose at 198, to give you an idea.
-Catalina Island is reaching the 370s—so, very hazardous.
 You can also look at PurpleAir’s crowdsourced map of air quality sensors, which may be stationed mere blocks from you; it’s worth noting, however, that these numbers may differ from official ones during extreme smoke events.
+The consensus is that these sources are preferable to using your phone’s Weather app, which was consistently skewing low last week when it came to air quality numbers, claiming the air was good or moderate in regions that South Coast AQMD deemed unhealthy.

 Even in the best of times, L.A.’s air pollution is a problem.
 According to the American Lung Association, of all metropolitan areas in the country, Los Angeles/Long Beach ranks No. 1 most polluted by ozone, No. 6 by year-round particle pollution and No. 11 by short-term particle pollution (a.k.a. where pollution from wildfire smoke would fall).
 And believe it or not, that’s actually an improvement compared to the city’s levels in 2000.

-So, what can you do to avoid breathing in harmful pollutants from smoke?
+So, what can you do to avoid breathing in harmful pollutants from smoke and fire aftermath?
 Here are the Public Health Department’s recommendations:

 • First off, check the air quality in your area.